 Benefits Description You Pay After the calendar year deductible Covered medications and supplies (cont.)
-High Option Standard Option Contraceptive drugs and devices \$180 Tier III Nothing \$180 Tier III Nothing NOTE: The "morning after pill" is considered preventive service under contraceptives with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
-Preventive care medications High Option Standard Option Medications to promote better health as recommended by ACA.
-Nothing Nothing The following drugs and supplements are covered without cost-share, even if the over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
-Aspirin (81mg) for men age 45-79 and womern age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 6 months-1 year • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
-Not covered: All charges All charges Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Nonprescription medicines Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
-(See page 30)
+High Option Standard Option Women's Contraceptive drugs and devices Nothing Nothing Note: The "morning after pill" is considered preventive service under contraceptives with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
+Preventive care medications High Option Standard Option The following are covered: Nothing Nothing • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age • Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 6 months-1 year • Vitamin D supplements (prescription strength) (400& 1000 units) for members 65 or older Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children 0-6 • The Plan will provide designated low to moderate Statins under the pharmacy benefit at no cost to enrollees age 40-75 that meet the USPSTF Statin recommendation to treat hypertension and for the prevention of cardiovascular disease events.
+Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost- share when prescribed by a healthcare professional and filled by a network pharmacy.
+These may include some over-the-counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
+For current recommendations go to www.uspreventiveservicestaskforce.org/BrowseRec/ Index/browse-recommendations Not covered: All charges All charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Nonprescription medications